Certifa/nmapfullscan/README.md

 # nmapfullscan

-Zsh helper function to run quick → targeted Nmap scans and save results.
-Small, safe and reproducible workflow for local labs and authorised testing.
+A lightweight Python tool to run quick and targeted Nmap scans and save results.
+Small, safe, and reproducible workflow for local labs and authorized testing.

 ---

-## Summary
+## Overview

-`nmapfullscan` is a tiny zsh helper that:
+`nmapfullscan.py`:

-- Runs a **quick TCP sweep** (grepable) to discover open ports.
+- Runs a **quick TCP sweep** (grepable output) to discover open ports.
-- Runs a **targeted detailed scan** (`-sC -sV and more`) on discovered ports.
+- Runs a **targeted detailed scan** (`-sC -sV` and additional options) on discovered ports.
 - Lists all scanned ports.
 - Appends a **top-100 UDP** scan.
-- Saves the final human-readable report to `./nmap-scans/` by default (override with `NMAP_OUTDIR`).
+- Saves the final human-readable report to `./nmap-scans/` by default (can override with `--output-dir`).

-This repo contains the function as a file you can `source` into your `~/.zshrc`.

 ---